 In general, yes, and you can make a Maryland Eviction Notice (specifically known as a Notice to Pay Rent or Quit) to initiate the process.
 However, due to COVID-19, some limitations have been established.
 Although the extended federal eviction moratorium has been blocked, the state of Maryland can maintain its own standards for residential evictions.
-Keep up with the most recent guidelines for Maryland or ask a local landlord-tenant lawyer for further input.
+Keep up with the ask a local landlord-tenant lawyer for further input.

 If you wish to evict a tenant in Maryland, it may be a good idea to deliver a Notice of Eviction as a first step.
 Even if it isn't always mandated by law, this document can help you avoid going to court (assuming your tenant complies.)
 Here are some common situations in which you may want one: